Package 'mwana'

 Variable Description

-strata Rural and Urban
+strata Rural or Urban

 cluster Primary sampling unit

-sex Sex, "m" = boys, "f" = girls
+sex Sex; "m" = boys, "f" = girls

-age calculated age in months with two decimal places
+age Calculated age in months with two decimal places

-weight Weight (kg)
+weight Weight in kilograms

-height Height (cm)
+height Height in centimetres

-edema Edema, "n" = no, "y" = yes
+edema Edema; "n" = no edema, "y" = with edema

-muac Mid-upper arm circumference (mm)
+muac Mid-upper arm circumference in millimetres

 wtfactor Survey weights